 - A Facebook business page linked to it

 - And permission to manage Instagram messages turned on in your Instagram account privacy settings.

 And that’s about it.
 It’s pretty straightforward and doesn’t allow for much variation or customization.

 But there are social media engagement tools out there that can build on that ability, making it much more versatile and customizable.

-Why use a third-party Instagram DM auto-reply solution like NapoleonCat’s Auto-moderation
+Why use a third-party Instagram auto-reply solution like NapoleonCat’s Auto-moderation

 Well, this is actually going to be “why use NapoleonCat’s Auto-moderation” specifically.
 And the short answer is: because it gives you many more advanced options around Instagram auto-replies, letting you seamlessly include them in your customer service workflows (that wasn’t that short, I know.)

 And I mean many more than just setting up instant replies or away messages for your Instagram DMs.
 But let me get a little more precise and give you a few specific reasons.

 Reply instantly every time someone sends you an Instagram DM – and not only